webmachinelearning/hybrid-ai/proposals/cache.md

 If arbitrary user-defined keys are used, then the cache essentially becomes a key-value store, and may be subject to the same privacy controls as cookies and localStorage, e.g. requiring user consent to use.
-So user-defined keys are provided as a convenience feature for the developer but could potentially cause other inconveniences for the user.
+User-defined keys are provided as a convenience feature for the developer but could potentially cause other inconveniences for the user.

-For potential extension to the cross-origin use case, use of hashes also prevents the use of the cache for data exfiltration.
+For potential extension to the cross-origin use case, use of hashes also prevents the use of the cache for data exfiltration, so are mandatory in this case.
+A developer using user-defined names will not be able to access models loaded in other origins, and so will always have to bear the download cost.

 ### Privacy Mitigations
 - The WebNN API is already disallowed in third-party contexts, which mitigates